The Nature of Money in Modern Economy — Implications and Consequences by Stephen Zarlenga and Robert Poteat

 The QTM is just one example of numerous confusions about money which are widespread and widely believed.
 Understanding the present monetary system requires simultaneous understanding at two levels — the domestic currency system and the international system.
 The fact that the international system is exceedingly unfair is transparently obvious to all.
 The US Dollar is equivalent to gold in the present system, which permits the US to print any quantity of money it wants.
 Trillions of dollars have been printed to finance the Iraq war, bailouts of bankers and other extravagant expenses.
 No other country in the world can do this since such excessive printing of money would cause hyperinflation.
 However, since the dollar is the reserve currency for the rest of the world, this excessive printing of money has had only a trivial and minor impact on the US domestic inflation rate.
-Incidentally, this immediately shows how the QTM is false — the price levels in the USA have not responded to the massive amounts of money created in past decades; see Harvey (2011) for a popular exposition, and Werner (2012) for a deeper and more technical discussion.
-This puts the US financial elites in a position of being able to buy up real resources, including human beings, from the rest of the world in return for printed paper.
+Incidentally, this immediately shows how the QTM is false — the price levels in the USA have not responded to the massive amounts of money created in past decades.
+(1) This puts the US financial elites in a position of being able to buy up real resources, including human beings, from the rest of the world in return for printed paper.
 This is a key to current US political power.
 Understanding how this system works is essential to finding solutions to our current problems on economic, political, and social fronts.

 4. Money is not Gold ^